PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:25:02
+Last updated: 2024-04-02 18:25:35
-Random Quote: No valid plans for the future can be made by those who have no capacity for living now. - Alan Watts
+Random Quote: The best cure for the body is a quiet mind. - Napoleon